DankLordOfTheMemes/The-Maze-Game/README.md

 # The-Maze-Game
-An application which was built a long time ago for an University Project.
-In essence, the program is a game in which the player must find a way to reach the opposite-most edge of the screen with respect to his or her initial start location.
-This is a reupload of the program in question; the idea is to enhance it!
+A repository for a game in which the player traverses from maze section to section in a quest to find its exit.
+This is a reupload of another commit which was deleted for the purposes of starting anew.
+With that being said, it used graphics.py!